-Dental Protection Limited ('DPL') is registered in England (No. 2374160) and along with DPLA is part of the Medical Protection Society Limited ('MPS') group of companies.
-MPS is registered in England (No. 36142).
-Both DPL and MPS have their registered office at 33 Cavendish Square, London W1G 0PS.
-DPL serves and supports the dental members of MPS.
-The benefits of MPS membership are discretionary, as set out in MPS's Memorandum and Articles of Association.
+Dental Protection Limited is registered in England (No. 2374160) and is a wholly owned subsidiary of The Medical Protection Society Limited (MPS) which is registered in England (No.36142).
+Both companies use Dental Protection as a trading name and have their registered office at 33 Cavendish Square, London W1G 0PS.

+Dental Protection Limited serves and supports the dental members of MPS with access to the full range of benefits of membership, which are all discretionary, and set out in MPS's Memorandum and Articles of Association.
+MPS is not an insurance company.
+Dental Protection® is a registered trademark of MPS.
+1717:10/15